 Clear the air.
 Maybe your apartment doesn’t feel like you because you’re not the same person you were when you moved in.
 Marie Kondo is onto something in that sense: clearing the clutter and simplifying your space is a great way to allow the things you really love to shine.
 Take a day this weekend to go through all those unworn clothes, unread books and unused takeout menus in order to make room for new and exciting things to happen in your apartment.

 Incorporate area rugs.
 We’re all guilty of putting off buying the larger, big ticket items when it comes to our homes, but adding rugs is one of the simplest ways to create a cozy, welcoming atmosphere even in the coldest loft apartment.
+Companies such as bazaar velvet know all too well about how incorporating something as simple as a rug can make such a difference to any room.
+As there are many to choose from, you can’t go wrong.
 Rugs made of natural fibers, such as jute or sisal, are great for adding understated texture, while antique rugs from thrift stores, our favorites at Weisshouse or websites like Etsy are great if you want more of a classic, modern feel.

 Break it in with friends.
 Have you been putting off having friends over until your space is “finished”?
 Cut that out!
 There are lots of ways to host a get-together in the midst of a work in progress, and we might even say that adds to the fun.
-Text a few friends and invite them over for wine, snacks and a tour of your new space — you’ll likely feel much more at home once you start making memories in your apartment.
+This is especially true if you are lucky enough to be living in an ARQ apartment (https://arqatcumulus.com/) as you will have access to amenities like a pool which your friends will absolute love!
+Text a few friends and invite them over for wine, snacks and a tour of your new space – you’ll likely feel much more at home once you start making memories in your apartment.